CAS Entrepreneurial Management

 - PDP: Creative Problem Solving

-Prof. Sebastian RAISCH, GSEM, University of Geneva and Dr. Raphaël COHEN, GETRATEX SA
+Prof. Judith SCHREMPF-STIRLING, Geneva School of Economics and Management (GSEM), University of Geneva and Dr. Raphaël COHEN, GETRATEX SA and Academic Fellow of the University of Geneva

 The course will cover themes specific to doing business in emerging markets, including middle and bottom-of-the pyramid market segments, non-market strategies, intellectual property, frugal and reverse innovation as well as business model innovation.